-- Demonstrate knowledge of the major themes of Celtic folklore and mythology, and the social and cultural contexts in which they are found. - Discuss a range of relevant primary and secondary materials, and assess their evidence for our knowledge of Celtic mythology and folklore. - Critically analyse the meaning of folklore and mythological sources. - Communicate their knowledge in written form, including the use of a range of literary and editorial conventions.
+- Demonstrate knowledge of the major themes of Celtic folklore and mythology, and the social and cultural contexts in which they are found. - Discuss a range of relevant primary and secondary materials and assess their evidence for our knowledge of Celtic mythology and folklore. - Critically analyse the meaning of folklore and mythological sources. - Communicate their knowledge in written form, including the use of a range of literary and editorial conventions.

-- In-house exam (50% of final mark) - End-of-term task on selected material from the National Folklore Collection (50% of final mark). - The repeat assessment for both parts is by formal exam.
+Assessment for this module consists of an in-house exam (50% of final mark) during the term, and an end-of-term task on selected archival material from the National Folklore Collection (50% of final mark).
+The repeat assessment for both parts is by formal University examination in August.